Thu, Jun 1 2023~6min

 Developers can use No-Code tools to create prototypes, test and iterate on concepts, and collaborate more effectively with non-technical colleagues.

-The concept of No-Code has been around for a very long time, but most of tools were limited in their capability of producing a fully functional and scalable app.
+The concept of No-Code has been around for a very long time, but most of the tools were limited in their capability of producing a fully functional and scalable app.

 Whilst these tools and platforms don’t require years of learning programming language, they still have a learning curve.